 And that, friends, is exactly what we need to think about when we hear the word minimal.

 Not bare walls and rooms with no furniture, not extreme sparseness.
-Rather, richness of being surrounded by those things (and people) that bring us joy and peace and…freedom.
+Rather, the richness of being surrounded by those things (and people) that bring us joy and peace and…freedom.
 Minimal clears away obstacles that prevent us from living the life we want to live.

 Clutter is an armed robber you let into your home.